marky731/Trichess-Board/Assets/README_ThreePlayerTurnSystem.md

 - Provides the `NextTurn()` method to advance to the next player
 - Triggers the `OnTurnChanged` event when the turn changes
 - Provides the `currentPlayer` property to get the current player ID
+- Removes all highlights when the turn changes

 ### GameManager

 - Gets the current player from the TurnManager
 - Provides the `CurrentPlayerId` property for other components
 - Sets the player IDs for all pieces during initialization
+- Handles piece selection and highlighting

 ### PieceController